SAP-samples/abap-cheat-sheets/34_OO_Design_Patterns.md

       - This class represents the base class of the abstraction layer.
       - It is an abstract class that defines high-level functionality by specifying methods for various car production steps.
       - It specifies the instance constructor that subclasses must call, expecting an object of `lcl_car_factory` from the implementation layer to be passed.
       - In this example, the non-abstract method `produce` orchestrates the production steps.
-For display purposes, a string table with comments on the production steps is filled throughout the method calls, which is returned as by the returning parameter.
+For display purposes, a string table with comments on the production steps is filled throughout the method calls, which is returned by the returning parameter.
       - The protected visibility section specifies additional components, such as the `factory` instance attribute, which serves as the bridging element in the setup by holding an instance of a concrete car factory.
       - The non-abstract methods `paint`, `control_quality`, and `test_drive` provide default implementations.
 These methods correspond to those declared by the `lcl_car_factory`, with method calls delegated to concrete implementations via the `factory` reference variable.
       - The example is designed to include refined abstractions, allowing subclasses of `lcl_car` to either use the default implementations without modifications or refine the production steps with specific implementations.
 In some cases, the simplified example just involves adding strings to a string table to represent different, refined implementations.
 However, the default implementation is always used by calling the method with `super->`.